Chris Webby: 2012–2013: Bars On Me, signing to eOne Music and Homegrown

-On September 30, 2012, Webby released his seventh mixtape, Bars On Me hosted by famed mixtape DJ, DJ Drama.
+On September 30, 2012, Webster released his seventh mixtape, Bars On Me hosted by famed mixtape DJ, DJ Drama.
 The mixtape included guest appearances from Bun B, D. Lector, Emilio Rojas, Jon Connor, Kid Ink, Method Man, Nikkiya and Prodigy, with notable production credits coming from Cardo, Sap, Don Cannon, Omen, Ski Beatz, and WillPower among others.
 Its release was covered by MTV, who interviewed him as he described the title saying, "There's definitely a few meanings that you could use with it, but the main one being lyrical bars.
 That's what I'm known for, that's what I continue to do, and I think a lot of artists kinda need to step their bars up a little bit."
 It featured all original material and received over 100,000 downloads on DatPiff in less than a week.

-During 2013, Webby hinted at signing with a record label, and that he was in talks with a few.
+During 2013, Webster hinted at signing with a record label, and that he was in talks with a few.
 However he said, "I wouldn't want to sign under another rapper just because I want to be THE rapper.
 With me signing, it's not going to be me changing and selling out.
 It is going to be me getting an opportunity to really formulate my own thing.
 Homegrown Music will be my G-Unit, Shady Records, GOOD Music."
 After remaining independent for his entire career, in mid-2013 he signed a record deal with independent powerhouse eOne Music.
 Following that he revealed that he was working on an EP and his debut studio album, which he said will "highlight his transformation from a rapper to an artist."
-On August 28, 2013, Webby released the first single, "Down Right" from his first project after signing with eOne Music.
+On August 28, 2013, Webster released the first single, "Down Right" from his first project after signing with eOne Music.
 The project was announced to be an EP titled, Homegrown, released on November 12, 2013.